Cathella/Html_Css_Capstone/README.md

 ![screenshot](./img/Conference.png)

 ## Project Description
-This project required that we turn the following design as specified [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) into HTML and CSS using our custom content.
+This project required that we convert the following design as specified [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) into HTML and CSS using our custom content.
 We were required to use flexbox and a framework of your choice or grid framework.
 I mainly used flexbox to create this project in its responsive nature.
-I defined my own classes to make all the pages appear well on the differnt screen viewports.
+I defined my own classes to make all the pages appear responsive on the different screen viewports.

 ## How it was Implemented